 - Using perfumed soaps, washes or douches in and around your vagina

 - Having underlying conditions including diabetes or Sjögren's syndrome

 - Taking some medications such as antidepressants and some forms of the contraceptive pill.

 1. Vaginal creams and pessaries which contain estrogen

-Oestrogen creams and pessaries are incredibly safe to use.
-Even for women who may not be eligible for HRT, local oestrogen creams are often still an option.
-This is because the levels of oestrogen are so low, and are only absorbed into the local vaginal blood stream minimising any risks to health.
-Most doctors will start you on a cream or pessary to be used almost everyday for a couple of weeks.
-They'll then suggest a reduced dose to help you maintain lubrication - usually once or twice per week.
+Estrogen creams and pessaries are incredibly safe to use.
+Even for those who may not be eligible for HRT, local estrogen creams are often still an option.
+This is because the levels of estrogen are so low and are only absorbed into the local vaginal blood stream.
+This minimises any risks to your health.
+The only exception is for women who have active breast cancer or those that are experiencing vaginal bleeding.

 3. Non hormonal vaginal moisturisers

 There are many non-estrogen moisturisers which can help to add moisture to the delicate skin and tissue.
 Similarly to lubricants, you want to make sure that the moisturiser you choose is as body identical as possible.
 These should be used regularly, as advised on the instructions of your chosen brand.